Doc Holliday: Early life and education

 Holliday was born in Griffin, Georgia, to Henry Burroughs Holliday and Alice Jane (McKey) Holliday.
 He was of English and Scottish ancestry.
+Holliday was a descendant of Sir Leonard Holliday.
 His father served in the Mexican–American War and the American Civil War (as a major in the 27th Georgia Infantry).
-When the Mexican–American War ended, Henry brought home an adopted son named Francisco.
 Holliday was baptized at the First Presbyterian Church of Griffin in 1852.
 In 1864, his family moved to Valdosta, Georgia, where his father would be elected mayor and his mother would die of tuberculosis on September 16, 1866.
-The same disease killed his adopted brother.
+(The same disease killed his adopted brother Francisco, whom Henry had brought home from the war.)
 Three months after his wife's death, his father married Rachel Martin.

 Holliday attended the Valdosta Institute, where he received a classical education in rhetoric, grammar, mathematics, history, and languages—principally Latin, but some French and Ancient Greek.

 In 1870, 19-year-old Holliday left home for Philadelphia.
 On March 1, 1872, at age 20, he received his Doctor of Dental Surgery degree from the Pennsylvania College of Dental Surgery (now part of the University of Pennsylvania School of Dental Medicine).
 Holliday graduated five months before his 21st birthday, so the school held his degree until he turned 21, the minimum age required to practice dentistry.